mika-littor/CGM-in-Mice-Analysis/README.md

 ## Setup
 1. Create a working directory
-2. Add to the working directory the CSV files needed with the wanted data
+2. Add to the working directory the CSV files needed with the relevant data
 3. Download from GitHub the file that creates the plot you are interested in
 4. Download from GitHub the supplementary file
 5. Add the files from 3+4 to the working directory